ISISComputingGroup/ibex_developers_manual/genie_python-Troubleshooting.md

 This cache can be deleted (at the cost of the next script-check operation being much slower).

-Error will be a `json.decode.JsonDecoderError` as pyright does not return JSON in this case (but rather, returns some non-JSON error message).
+Error will be a `json.decoder.JSONDecodeError` as pyright does not return JSON in this case (but rather, returns some non-JSON error message).